nvictor/clustermap/README.md

 ## Features

-- **Interactive Treemap Visualization**: Navigate cluster resources with zoomable, hierarchical treemaps
+- **Interactive Treemap Visualization**: Navigate cluster resources with zoomable, hierarchical treemaps.
+The color of any node consistently reflects the "hottest" resource within its hierarchy.
-- **Multiple Sizing Metrics**: View resources by count, CPU usage, or memory consumption
+- **Multiple Sizing Metrics**: View resources by count, CPU usage, or memory consumption.
+Labels dynamically update to show relevant totals or deep counts.
 - **Real-time Resource Monitoring**: Connect to live clusters and fetch current resource metrics
 - **Native macOS Experience**: Built with SwiftUI for optimal performance and system integration
 - **Kubeconfig Support**: Works with standard Kubernetes configuration files